CarlosBuustos/Blog-BackUp/cmgodmws6000002lb65mz7p7v.md

 ## 🧠 Biases

-There is nothing more human than an opinion, but science is the craft of disciplining opinions with methods.
-Bias can slip in at every step: the questions we ask, the measures we choose, the results we publish, and the findings we quietly ignore.
+There is nothing more human than an opinion, but science is the discipline of shaping opinions through methods.
+Bias can slip in at every step: the questions we ask, the measures we utilise, the results we publish, and the findings we silently dismiss.

 **A quick example**: A famous paper on pluripotent cells was cited 4,482 times.
 Later, a detailed audit found two figures with identical regions shown in different contexts.
 In plain terms, the images had been altered, so those panels contained falsified data.
 By then, the paper had already been echoed through thousands of articles as background or support, showing how errors or misconduct can survive peer review and propagate across a field.

 Another example is the **sugar industry’s influence in the 1960s**.
 The Sugar Research Foundation funded Harvard researchers to write a high-profile review that downplayed links between sugar and heart disease while shifting blame to saturated fat.
-The payments weren’t disclosed (journals didn’t require it then), and the review shaped decades of public debate and policy.
+The payments weren’t disclosed (journals didn’t require it at the time), and the review shaped decades of public debate and policy.
 Decades later, internal documents surfaced showing the funder’s role, and re-analyses have painted a more mixed picture of sugar’s risks.
 It’s a textbook case of how well-funded interests can seed the literature and public messaging to tilt opinion.

 ---